 Hi Partner,

-Now, if one was to consider the unfortunate situation where you had checked in online, but could not board the plane, then any verification of the boarding pass with the airlines in the event of a tax returns audit could land you in trouble, as their records would indicate a check in, but no boarding.
+Now, if one were to consider the unfortunate situation where you had checked in online but could not board the plane, then any verification of the boarding pass with the airline in the event of a tax return audit could land you in trouble, as their records would indicate a check-in but no boarding.

-So, yes as long as you have actually boarded the flight, the boarding pass generated via web check in would be valid for LTA exemption, provided all other conditions of the LTA policy have been abided to.
+So, yes, as long as you have actually boarded the flight, the boarding pass generated via web check-in would be valid for LTA exemption, provided all other conditions of the LTA policy have been abided by.